yanivweiss/PassportcardHW/README.md

 This plot shows the SHAP values for each feature across all instances.
 Features are ranked by importance, with red points indicating high feature values and blue indicating low values.
 The horizontal position shows whether the effect increases the prediction (right) or decreases it (left).

 Key insights:
-- ClaimFrequency_180d shows the strongest positive impact, particularly when values are high (red points)
+- High claim frequency (red points) strongly increases predictions, with the most significant impact coming from recent claims
+- Higher chronic condition scores consistently predict higher claims, showing a near-linear relationship
-- Age has a significant positive impact, with older ages (red) pushing predictions higher
+- Age shows a nuanced pattern, with stronger impact for older members (over 60)
-- ChronicConditionScore consistently increases predictions when values are high
-- Low ClaimPropensityScore values (blue) significantly decrease predictions
+- Low claim propensity scores (blue points) significantly decrease predictions
+- Service type features show distinctive patterns, with emergency services having a stronger impact per claim than routine services

 #### SHAP Force Plot for Individual Prediction